leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 The slider widget allows to select the number of iterations between 50 and 500.
 - **Initialize nodes positions:** Clicking this button assigns the nodes new initial positions in the 2D space (by random) and starts the clustering process from the beginning, performing the selected number of iterations.
+- **Nodes / Edges color:** Enable to set a unified color for the nodes or for the edges of the network, using a color-picker widget.
+- **Show sample names:** When checked, the sample names are displayed on top of the network nodes.

 #### Customization options when metadata is provided: